Scottish National Gallery: Collection

 At the heart of the National Gallery's collection is a group of paintings transferred from the Royal Scottish Academy.
 This includes masterpieces by Jacopo Bassano, Van Dyck and Giambattista Tiepolo.
 The National Gallery did not receive its own purchase grant until 1903.

 In the Gallery's main ground floor rooms are displayed a number of major large-scale canvases such as Benjamin West's Alexander III of Scotland Rescued from the Fury of a Stag (1786), Rubens's The Feast of Herod (1633 or c.1637-38) and a pair of paintings by Titian, Diana and Actaeon and Diana and Callisto (purchased jointly with the National Gallery, London).
 The Scottish National Gallery has also jointly acquired one of Canova's sculptures of The Three Graces with the Victoria and Albert Museum.

 The Scottish National Gallery has a notable collection of works by Scottish artists, including several landscapes by Alexander Nasmyth, and several works by Sir Henry Raeburn — of particular note his portraits of Alexander Ranaldson Macdonell and Sir Walter Scott), and his celebrated painting, The Skating Minister.
 There are also a number of works by artists of the Glasgow School such as James Guthrie.
 The Gallery also holds a collection of works by English painters, such as Constable's The Vale of Dedham and a sizeable collection of water colours by Turner which are traditionally displayed in January.
 The Monarch of the Glen, a painting considered to depict the grandeur of the wildlife and scenery of the Scottish Highlands, is also held in the gallery, the work of the English painter Sir Edwin Landseer.

+Much of this institutional collecting is allied to a high degree of financial acuity whereby maximum advantage is taken of favourable tax conditions for works of art offered for sale.